JahdaiF/configure-ad/README.md

 ---
 <h2>Troubleshooting</h2>

 One key challenge during this lab was ensuring CLIENT-01 could locate the domain controller.
-Initially the domain join fails because the client was using the default Azure DNS rather than DC-01.
+Initially the domain join failed because the client was using the default Azure DNS rather than DC-01.

 <b>Solution:</b> I navigated to the Azure Network Interface settings for CLIENT-01 and manually set the DNS server to the static private IP of DC-01.
 After restarting the VM the domain join completed successfully.